This collection of the best places to visit on the North Island will tell you all the spots you have to visit on the island.

-Below are just some of the best places to visit on the North Island that should you include when travelling New Zealand!
+Below are just some of the best places to visit on the North Island that you should include when backpacking New Zealand!

-Places to visit on New Zealand’s North Island
+Best Places to Visit on New Zealand’s North Island

 Here’s the thing:

-The chance are that you’re going to visit Auckland at some point during your trip to New Zealand.
-As the biggest city in the country, it is the principal and exit point of New Zealand!
+The chances are that you’re going to visit Auckland at some point during your trip to New Zealand.
+As New Zealand’s biggest city, it’s the principal entry and exit point into the country!

 There’s plenty to do here, as you’d expect in a big city.
 You can go to the beach, hike an ancient volcano and check out some of the great museums in the city.

 You can also visit the Sky Tower, which is the tallest freestanding structure in the Southern Hemisphere.
 There’s a casino inside and lots of bars and restaurants too, as well as an observation deck that gives you stunning views of the surrounding area.

 I wasn’t the biggest fan of Auckland, but it’s somewhere you should definitely visit.
 There’s every chance that you’ll love the place!